JordanParra96/Salesforce_DevEnv/README.md

 ## CI Workflow

-For this repository I implemented a CI flow in which validations are performed for both LWC code (using prettier and eslint) and Apex code (using prettier), in addition to this a validation of test classes is performed (both for LWC and apex) in which I try to ensure the quality of the code that is implemented and uploaded to the main branch, the complete implementation can be seen in the wiki `page in progress`.
+For this repository I implemented a CI flow in which validations are performed for both LWC code (using prettier and eslint) and Apex code (using prettier), in addition to this a validation of test classes is performed (both for LWC and apex) in which I try to ensure the quality of the code that is implemented and uploaded to the main branch, the complete implementation can be seen in the wiki [CI/CD Pipeline](https://github.com/JordanParra96/Salesforce_DevEnv/wiki/CI%2FCD-Pipeline).

 ## Codecov